brooke-zhou/MovieLens-Visualization/README.md

 # MovieLens-Visualization
 Caltech CS155 (2020WI) miniproject 2.
-Team 0-Loss-or-Bust\\
-This project is to make visualizations of movies in the MovieLens dataset. \\
+Team 0-Loss-or-Bust.
+This project is to make visualizations of movies in the MovieLens dataset.

 # Prerequisites
-pandas 1.0.0. or higher\\
+- pandas 1.0.0. or higher
-numpy 1.18.1 or higher\\
+- numpy 1.18.1 or higher
-matplotlib 3.1.3 or higher\\
+- matplotlib 3.1.3 or higher
-implicit 0.4.0 or higher\\
+- Implicit 0.4.0 or higher
-surprise x.x.x
+- Surprise x.x.x

 # Data cleaning
-All related functions are defined in data_cleaning.py\\
+- All related functions are defined in data_cleaning.py
-First, call function clean_movies to detect and remove duplicate movies from movies.txt\\
+- First, call function clean_movies to detect and remove duplicate movies from movies.txt
-Then, call function clean_data to re-index movies in a given data file\\
+- Then, call function clean_data to re-index movies in a given data file

 # Basic Visualizations
-All of code used to generate basic visualizations are in basic_visualizations.py\\
-First, read in clean movie and data files\\
+All of code used to generate basic visualizations are in basic_visualizations.py First, read in clean movie and data files
-Then, run each part of the file to make visualizations of \\
+Then, run each part of the file to make visualizations of all movies most popula movies best movies movies of selected genres
-  all movies \\
-  most popula movies\\
-  best movies \\
-  movies of selected genres\\

 # Matrix Factorization
 1. Modified code from Homework 5